cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 * Some existing Cosmos SDK core APIs may need to be modified and thus broken.
 * Signature verification in `ProcessProposal` of 100+ vote extension signatures will add significant performance overhead to `ProcessProposal`.
+Granted, the signature verification process can happen concurrently using an error group with `GOMAXPROCS` goroutines.

 ### Neutral